MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 #### Mob layout

 The layout of the mobbing station is very reliant on the space you have available.
-I like mobbing stations that can handle 4 - 6 people comfortably as I find that is my ideal mob size.
+I like mobbing stations that can handle 4 - 6 people comfortably (this is my ideal mob size).

 The table is usually 2-3 memters away from the large screen, with the smaller "timer" screen off to the side where it is clearly visible.